 Ella Ritts (b.
 La Cañada, CA 1996, lives in the Greater Los Angeles area) received her BFA in Painting with a concentration in Curatorial Studies from the Maryland Institute College of Art (2018).
 Ritts has had her work exhibited in juried exhibitions in Los Angeles, Irvine, and Baltimore.
 She now does educational program production, graphic design, and exhibit restoration for Griffith Observatory in Los Angeles, CA. She continues to host regular solo and group shows in her studio-gallery, The Mark Ritts Building Gallery.
 In her personal work, she draws inspiration from mountainous Los Angeles County, art history, and environmental politics.

-Bordering fact and fantasy, Ella Ritts’s art finds a balance between sincerity and cynicism and possesses both a childlike spirit and a mocking self-awareness.
+Ella Ritts's multi-disciplinary artwork borders fact and fantasy and finds a balance between sincerity and cynicism.
+It possesses both a childlike spirit and a mocking self-awareness.
 Ritts uses the allure of bright colors and imagery reminiscent of childhood in her work to tackle adult concerns and global issues.

-Ritts’s work takes a humanistic approach to formal abstraction and a grounded approach to surrealism, providing us with a sense of urgency at its most loving: an urgency to nurture one’s inner child and the health of our only planet.
+With its humanistic approach to formal abstraction, Ritts's work provides us with a sense of urgency at its most loving: an urgency to nurture one’s inner child and the health of our only planet.